What is Purple Flag?

 The Purple Flag initiative, aims to raise the standard and broaden the appeal of town and city centres in the evenings and at night.

-Basingstoke first secured Purple Flag status in 2013 and then again in 2014.
-It is one of 51 towns and cities across the UK recognised for offering a safe and enjoyable night out.
-It is only the second place in Hampshire, alongside Winchester, to have achieved the award so far.
+Basingstoke first secured Purple Flag status in 2013 and it has been secured every year since then.
+It is one of a select number of towns and cities across the UK recognised for offering a safe and enjoyable night out.

 The award shows that Basingstoke’s town centre is a vibrant destination with evening and late night activities appealing to all.
 We have shown we are welcoming, offer safe ways for visitors to travel home after dark and provide a good mix of venues.